The Career and Technical Education Research Network 2.0

 Network Lead

-The American Institutes for Research® (AIR®) and its partners—the Association for Career and Technical Education® (ACTE®), JFF, and Boston College—serve as the CTE Research Network Lead.
-The Network Lead provides network administration and coordination as well as research, training, and dissemination to increase the number and quality of CTE impact evaluations and strengthen the field’s research capacity.
+The American Institutes for Research® (AIR®) and its partners—the Association for Career and Technical Education® (ACTE®), Boston College, and the Career and Technical Education Policy Exchange, part of the Georgia Policy Labs at Georgia State University—serve as the CTE Research Network Lead.
+The Network Lead provides network administration and coordination as well as research, training, and dissemination to increase the amount high-quality research evidence and strengthen the field’s research capacity.

 American Institutes for Research